-The footpath contract was delivered around the district, delivering 974m of new footpaths and 1,927m were repaired.
-Te Kūiti, Piopio, Maniaiti/Benneydale, Taharoa, Waitomo Village and Mōkau all received new footpaths.
+The footpath contract was delivered around the district, delivering 2668m of new footpath.
+Te Kuiti, Piopio, Benneydale, Taharoa, Waitomo Village and Mokau all received new footpaths.

-Cyclone Dovi reinstatement works have been ongoing throughout 2023/24, there have been multiple sites completed, Mangatoa Road involved several retaining structures and road realignments.
+Cyclone Dovi reinstatement works have been ongoing throughout 2023-24, there have been multiple sites completed, Mangatoa Road involved several retaining structures and road realignments.
 A vast amount of minor works has also been completed through the existing Road Maintenance Contract.
-Repairs are expected to continue into 2024/25.
+Repairs are expected to continue into 2024-25.

 The Winter 2022 storm damage repair works has also had several timber and steel retaining structures completed on Fullerton Road, Mairoa Road and Oparure Road.
 In addition minor works have been completed through the existing Road Maintenance Contract.
-Repairs are expected to continue into 2024/25.
+Repairs are expected to continue into 2024-25.

-The January 2023 storm funding application is being drafted and anticipated to be submitted to NZTA for review in 2024/25.
+The January 2023 storm funding application is being drafted and anticipated to be submitted to NZTA for review in 2024-25.